Empower

 Tracks Offered and Track Qualifications

-House, Senate, Media, Business, Advanced Business*, Mock Trial, Moot Court, Campaign, and Film tracks will be offered during LEAD 2024.
+House, Senate, Robotics, Journalism, Business, Advanced Business, Mock Trial, Moot Court, Campaign, and Film tracks will be offered during LEAD 2025.
+For more information on our tracks, click here.

-Students may request to participate in an Advanced Track if they are entering 11th grade and have already completed the House Track.
+Students may request to be put on a Waitlist to participate in an Advanced Track if they a first-time camper who is at least 18 years old or have completed Senate or any other Advanced Track.
 There will be a question on the registration form to request to be put on a waiting list to be moved to another track if space allows.
 One month before camp students on the waiting list will be moved to an Advanced Track if the track needs more students in order to keep team numbers even.
 After that point, remaining students on the waiting list may be moved to fill spaces created by last-minute cancellations.

 Use our Track Finder to help you determine which tracks you are eligible for.